oskarrrrvk/Pong_CoreProyect/README.md

 # Pong_CoreProyect
 ## Context
-The propose of this proyect was a didactic way to learn about hardware manage with a microcontroller and distract yourselfs.
+The propose of this project was a didactic way to learn about hardware managent by microcontrollers and distract yourselfs.
-In this document I am going to explain all the elements that I used and the code that I wrote.
+In this document I am going to explain all the elements used and the code wrote.

 ## element's list
-The elements that are used for this proyect are:
+The elements that were used for this proyect:
   1. 8x8 led matrix (the used matrix: [1088AS](https://pdf1.alldatasheet.com/datasheet-pdf/view/1179268/ETC/1088AS.html)(optional))
   3. [74HC595 x2](https://pdf1.alldatasheet.com/datasheet-pdf/view/12198/ONSEMI/74HC595.html)
   4. A 4 digit 7 segment display (the used display: [SH5461AS](https://www.datasheet-pdf.info/attach/1/2118861884.pdf))